Traveling With Batteries

 When you purchase batteries from retail stores they are already packaged in plastic and cardboard intended for transportation.

-In addition, using insulating tape (such as electrical tape) to cover the battery terminals will also prevent unintentional contact with metallic objects such as keys, coins, jewelry, and other batteries.
+In addition, will also prevent unintentional contact with metallic objects such as keys, coins, jewelry, and other batteries.

 It is recommended that you use both of the above methods (in combination) when traveling with batteries that have sharp or protruding terminals, such as 9-volt batteries.